 Anyone with an addiction to drugs or alcohol is susceptible to experiencing a relapse.
 However, some drug addictions may be harder to treat than others.
 Additionally, relapse rates by drug type vary.
 Because setbacks are shared among all types of drug addictions, it can be difficult to tell what drug has the highest relapse rate.

 Some drugs are more addictive than others and have different rates of relapse.
 Nicotine excluded, some of the most addictive drugs that contribute to the highest relapse rates include substances like:

 - Alcohol: Some studies show that of people who are treated for alcoholism, less than 20 percent remain sober for a year.

 - Opioids: Heroin, oxycodone and hydrocodone are some of the most highly addictive opioids.
 According to international studies (not including data from China), the first-year relapse rate among people who abuse heroin is typically 80 to 95 percent.
 A study from 2010 concluded that of people treated for opiate addiction, more than 90 percent reported relapsing after treatment.

-Other drugs that have high abuse potentials, thus high relapse rates, include stimulants (specifically cocaine and methamphetamine) and benzodiazepines (specifically Xanax and Valium).
+Other drugs that have a high potential for abuse and high relapse rates include stimulants (specifically cocaine and methamphetamine) and benzodiazepines (specifically Xanax and Valium).
 For people in recovery, knowing which substances have higher setback rates can be helpful in drug relapse prevention.